American Boychoir School

 The American Boychoir School was a boarding/day middle school located in Princeton, New Jersey, and the home of the American Boychoir.
 The school originated as the Columbus Boychoir in Columbus, Ohio.
 In 1950, the school relocated after receiving property in Princeton, New Jersey from the Lambert estate.
 The relocated school was renamed the American Boychoir School.
 It remained in this location until the sale of Albemarle in 2012.
 The school served boys in grades 4–8, many of whom came from across the United States and from many countries.
 It was one of only two boychoir boarding schools in the United States, the other being Saint Thomas Choir School in New York City.
 The school provided opportunity to boys from across the world to experience the rich world of music.
-The Boychoir toured across the contiguous United States, allowing students to gain diverse cultural perspective while performing at the professional level.
+The Boychoir toured across the contiguous United States, through Canada, as well as internationally, allowing students to gain diverse cultural perspective while performing at the professional level.
 The American Boychoir performed with numerous orchestras, frequently including the New York Philharmonic as well as the Philadelphia Symphony Orchestra.

 In 2002, the school was embroiled in a scandal due to allegations of sexual abuse of students by faculty and other students.
 The school served as the basis for a fictionalized choir in the 2014 film Boychoir.

 From 2012 to 2015, the school's location changed multiple times due to declining admissions and limited funding options.
 In 2015, the school filed for Chapter 11 bankruptcy and ultimately closed on August 15, 2017.